Homecoming 2019 brings alumni, Pioneer Spirit back to MVNU’s campus

 Recent PostsMusic Department announces Homecoming concerts, alumni gathering

-posted about 1 month agoMVNU alumni make Newark Advocate’s 20 under 40 list
+posted 4 months agoMVNU alumni make Newark Advocate’s 20 under 40 list

-posted about 1 month agoBrad Kochis to lead MVNU’s Alumni Relations
+posted 4 months agoBrad Kochis to lead MVNU’s Alumni Relations

 posted 5 months agoPioneer Spirit thriving as alumni return to MVNU for Homecoming